richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 If you prefer a quick, concise way to load Rostruct, you can load it in your **deploy script** using an HTTP request.

-To load Rostruct with an HTTP request, you should first locate the release you'd like to use from the [Github Releases page](https://github.com/richie0866/Rostruct/releases/latest).
+To load Rostruct with an HTTP request, you should first locate the release you'd like to use from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest).
 Once you've done that, you can copy the version to the left of the title, and paste it as `TAG_VERSION_HERE` in this code:

 ```lua
 local VERSION = "TAG_VERSION_HERE"